 - Develop processes for dissemination of learning from mortality review

-- Ensure that all in-patient deaths are promptly reviewed by a consultant
+- Make sure that all in-patient deaths are quickly looked at by a consultant

 - Promote discussion of learning from mortality review at department governance meetings using the three monthly summary reports.